OlivierLD/raspberry-coffee/RESTNavServer/README.md

 # Navigation Server
 #### Prolongation/Extension of the NMEA-multiplexer

+> This project was tested and used at sea, in the real world.

 An illustration of the way to gather or aggregate several REST Services all in one place.
 This project is an extension/prolongation of the [NMEA Multiplexer](https://github.com/OlivierLD/raspberry-coffee/blob/master/NMEA-multiplexer/README.md).